Profile

 The process also indicates whether the learners' personality traits align with the job requirements.
 Traits that match are highlighted in green, while those that do not are highlighted in red.
 Learners are encouraged to select jobs where both traits align, as this increases the likelihood of job satisfaction.
 At a minimum, they should choose jobs with at least one matching trait to ensure a better fit between their personality and the job requirements.

-NOTE: Subject recommendations may vary.
+NOTE: Subject recommendations, tertiary institutions and entry requirements may vary.
 The learner should always verify with school counsellors or relevant authorities for the most current requirements for their chosen career path.

 Chemical engineer